When running a retail business, coming up with boutique giveaway ideas can be easily overlooked.

 We'll also send you updates on new educational guides and success stories from the Shopify newsletter.
 We hate SPAM and promise to keep your email address safe.

 Explore your options to see what might work for you.
-But make sure your contest is visually engaging—whether it’s imagery provided by you or user-generated content created by contest entrants (or both).
+But make sure your content is visually engaging—whether it’s imagery provided by you or user-generated content created by contest entrants (or both).

-While running a social contest may seem like an overwhelming task, there are a multitude of tools and plug-ins available to make setting up boutique giveaways a snap.
+While running a social contest may seem overwhelming, many tools and plug-ins are available to make setting up boutique giveaways a snap.
 Whether you’re aiming to boost your followers, page likes, or engagement, here are some tools to help you get there:

-Each social media channel also has specific guidelines you must follow in order to host a contest or giveaway on its site.
-Review each platform’s terms of service before establishing any sort of promotion.
+Each social media channel also has specific guidelines you must follow to host a contest or giveaway on its site.
+Review each platform’s terms of service before establishing any promotion.
 Read up on the guidelines below: